curl/everything-curl/building-source.md

 possibly because it failed to detect the prensence of necesary third party dependencies that are needed for those functions to work.

+Then you invoke `make` to build the entire thing and then you can invoke `make install` to install curl, libcurl and associated things. `make install` requires that you have the correct rights in your system to create and write files in the installation directory or you will get some errors.

 ### cross-compiling

 Cross-compiling means that you build the source on one architecture but the